lepperm/Learning-Log/_posts/journal/2020/12/2020-12-15-testing-patches-and-building-components.md

 {% include blog-img.html source="/assets/images/posts/2020/12/15/draft2.png" alt="A 'new' layout idea." %}

-...wait, this is just my old layout. 🤦‍♂️ Crud, haha.
-But!
+...wait, this is just my old layout. 🤦‍♂️ But!
 Some elements have changed, and my idea of how it should be structured and organized is fundamentally different.
 I am aware of many more things to be mindful of since my first pass, so this will be a good way to iterate in a meaningful way.

 Running with this layout, I thought through some components that could be used (many of them persisted from the original layout idea from a few days ago) and chunked them out rapidly with the aid of `create-react-component-folder`.